Red River campaign: Union strategy

-Union strategists in Washington thought that the occupation of east Texas and control of the Red River would separate Texas from the rest of the Confederacy.
+Union strategists in Washington thought that the occupation of East Texas and control of the Red River would separate Texas from the rest of the Confederacy.
 Texas was the source of much needed guns, food, and supplies for Confederate troops.

 Other historians have claimed that the campaign was also motivated by concern regarding the 25,000 French troops in Mexico sent by Napoleon III and under the command of Emperor Maximilian.
 At the time, the Confederates offered to recognize the government of Maximillian in return for French recognition of the Confederacy; the Confederates also hoped to gain access to valuable war goods through this recognition.
-However, Banks's campaign on the Texas coast during November and December 1863 had satisfied U.S. President Abraham Lincoln, who wrote to Banks, "My thanks for your successful and valuable operations in Texas."
+However, Banks' campaign on the Texas coast during November and December 1863 had satisfied U.S. President Abraham Lincoln, who wrote to Banks, "My thanks for your successful and valuable operations in Texas."

 Planning

-Halleck's plan, finalized in January 1864, called for Banks to take 20,000 troops up from New Orleans to Alexandria, including the 47th Pennsylvania Infantry Regiment, the only regiment from the Keystone State to fight in this campaign, on a route up the Bayou Teche (in Louisiana, the term bayou is used to refer to a slow moving river or stream), where they would be met by 15,000 troops sent down from Major-General William T. Sherman's forces in Vicksburg, Mississippi, and under the command of Brigadier-General Andrew J. Smith.
-Smith's forces were available to Banks only until the end of April, when they would be sent back east where they were needed for other Union military actions.
+Halleck's plan, finalized in January 1864, called for Banks to take 20,000 troops upriver from New Orleans to Alexandria, including the 47th Pennsylvania Infantry Regiment, the only regiment from the Keystone State to fight in this campaign, on a route up the Bayou Teche (in Louisiana, the term bayou is used to refer to a slow-moving river or stream), where they would be met by 15,000 troops sent down from Major General William T. Sherman's forces in Vicksburg, Mississippi, and under the command of Brigadier General Andrew J. Smith.
+Smith's forces were available to Banks only until the end of April, when they would be sent back east, where they were needed for other Union military actions.

-Banks would command this combined force of 35,000, which would be supported in its march up the Red River towards Shreveport by Rear-Admiral David Dixon Porter's fleet of gunboats.
-At the same time, 7,000 Union troops from the Department of Arkansas under the command of Major-General Frederick Steele would be sent south from Arkansas to rendezvous with Banks in his attack on Shreveport, and to serve as the garrison for that city after its capture.
+Banks would command this combined force of 35,000, which would be supported in its march up the Red River towards Shreveport by Rear Admiral David Dixon Porter's fleet of gunboats.
+At the same time, 7,000 Union troops from the Department of Arkansas under the command of Major General Frederick Steele would be sent south from Arkansas to rendezvous with Banks in his attack on Shreveport, and to serve as the garrison for that city after its capture.

 This plan was ready to be set in action in early March 1864, after somewhat belated communication initiated by Banks to inform Sherman and Porter of their roles in Halleck's strategy.
-Banks sent Sherman, Halleck, and Porter a report prepared by Major David Houston clearly showing the near impossibility of maintaining an occupation in Shreveport and east Texas without major resources.
-Most of Banks' men, accompanied by a large, poorly trained, cavalry force would march north toward the middle river.
+Banks sent Sherman, Halleck, and Porter a report prepared by Major David Houston clearly showing the near-impossibility of maintaining an occupation in Shreveport and East Texas without major resources.
+Most of Banks' men, accompanied by a large, poorly trained cavalry force would march north toward the middle river.
 Banks would allow cotton speculators to come along, and Porter was bringing barges to collect cotton as lucrative naval prizes.

 Senior staff officers of the Confederate States Army were confused as to whether the Red River region, Mobile Bay, or coastal Texas was the primary objective of the Union army spring 1864 campaign.
 General E. Kirby Smith, commanding general of the Trans-Mississippi Department, nevertheless started moving many of his troops to the Shreveport area.